Searching for a special stranger in NICU: a family’s wish to say ‘thank you’

 (COLORADO SPRINGS) — A Colorado Springs family is hoping to find a special stranger who forever changed their lives.

-It all happened in the Memorial North Hospital in Colorado Springs five years ago to the day.
+It all happened at Memorial North Hospital in Colorado Springs five years ago to the day.
 A stranger in the Neonatal Intensive Care Unit (NICU) made a mark on Nicole and Anthony Halls’ lives, that still lasts five years later.

 “He thought that for the rest of our son’s life that he would have to tell the story of how he got his scar.
 And it was from the day that his mom died.
-So it’s always hard to see that and to hear that because that could have that definitely could have been our reality.
-We both could have died or one of the other,” said Nicole Hall.
+So it’s always hard to see that and to hear that because that definitely could have been our reality.
+We both could have died or one of the other,” said Nicole.

 Nicole’s heart stopped for seven minutes during the birth of their third baby.

 “And I remember just dropping to my knees and crying because I was on one hand so excited and happy that we had our boy.
-But on the other hand, I didn’t have my wife there to share that joy, to share that experience with,” said Anthony Hall.
+But on the other hand, I didn’t have my wife there to share that joy, to share that experience with,” said Anthony.

 Nicole had a rare birth complication called an amniotic fluid embolism.